-The Clarkson College Nurse Anesthesia program prepares its graduates to provide safe, individualized perianesthetic patient management, incorporating critical thinking, effective communication and professionalism.
-Our students receive optimal experience in the advanced nursing practice of anesthesia through diverse, quality didactic and clinical educational experiences.
-Our certified register nurse anesthetist (CRNA) faculty members and clinical instructors are vested in our students’ success, and our small class sizes provide the individualized attention needed to optimize your experience.
+The Clarkson College Nurse Anesthesia program prepares its graduates to provide safe, individualized anesthesia care to a diverse population.
+Critical thinking, effective communication, professionalism, and proficient use of technology are emphasized.
+Our students are prepared to be the best, receiving optimal education in the practice of nurse anesthesia through quality didactic and clinical experiences.
+Our faculty and clinical instructors are vested in our students’ success.
+Students’ educational experience is optimized by our small class size.

 Our program is full-time and front loaded, beginning with a 12-month, on-campus didactic phase, followed by an 18-month clinical practicum.
 The combined theory coursework and hands-on clinical experiences provide students with a well-rounded education to become a full service nurse anesthesia practitioner.

 Clarkson College is associated and shares campuses with The Nebraska Medical Center.
 As such, we share many resources including a state of the art cadaver lab and access to the medical library as well as our own college library with extensive online anesthesia databases.

 Core faculty of the Clarkson College Nurse Anesthesia Program consists of highly competent, Certified Registered Nurse Anesthetists.
 We also incorporate the expertise of other faculty from Clarkson College, The Nebraska Medical Center, and national and community experts.
 With just 12 students per class, all faculty are fully committed to our students’ academic excellence and success.